ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 - talk about testing
 - table of things to test on the web interface
 - when hosting: can figure out how to run for response time metrics
+- explain how plots and regression will be evaluated and used for interpretations

 ## Threats to Validity